-Step 2: Add bone marrows, kohlrabi, 1 parsnip, celery root, savoy cabbage, onion, leek, tomato, tomato puree, wax pepper, potato, parsley, garlic cloves, bay leaf, peppercorns, and season with salt.
+Step 2: Add bone marrows (if any), kohlrabi, 2 parsnips, 2 carrots, celery root, savoy cabbage, onion, leek, tomato, tomato puree, wax pepper, potato, parsley, ginger, garlic cloves, bay leaf, peppercorns, caraway seeds, and season with salt.
 Cook uncovered until meat is very tender, about 2 ½ hours (so beef and bones should cook for a total of about 3 ½ hours).

 Step 3: Using a slotted spoon, remove from the liquid all vegetables and the bones and discard (they’ve released their flavor).
-Remove the meat and bone marrows and put aside.
+Also remove the meat and the bone marrows and put aside.
 Strain the liquid through a fine sieve or cheesecloth into a pot.

-Step 4: Add raw carrots, parsnip, and the noodles into the strained liquid.
-Bring it to a boil and cook until carrots are fork-tender, about 25 minutes.
+Step 4: Add the julienned raw carrots and parsnips into the strained liquid.
+Bring it to a brisk simmer and cook until carrots are fork-tender, about 25 minutes.
 10 minutes before the carrots are ready, also add the noodles.
 In the meantime, cut the beef into 2 ½ cm (1-inch) cubes.

 Words of advice

-To achieve an impressively dark-hued soup, some people add a bit of tomato purée (as indicated above) or soy sauce to it.
-This is by no means a traditional approach, but the soy sauce also adds a nice flavor boost. (ii) Feel free not to discard the spent vegetables and serve whichever you see fit.
+(i) To achieve an impressively dark-hued soup, some people add a bit of tomato purée (as indicated above) or soy sauce to it.
+Soy sauce is by no means a traditional approach, but it imparts a nice flavor boost. (ii) Feel free not to discard the spent vegetables and serve whichever you see fit.